kencamarador/portfolio/Azure/Automate Onboarding.md

 * Opt for triggering the Logic App via email, aligning with our current organizational practice.
 * Instead of incorporating a "password" entry field in the Forms, explore a secure solution for automatic password generation to mitigate potential security concerns.
 * Integrate automation for adding users to groups based on their selected department, ensuring that the appropriate security groups are assigned accordingly.
-* Implement an automated email generation process to notify employees once their accounts have been successfully created.
+* Implement an automated email generation process to notify employees and other stakeholders once their accounts have been successfully created.